lexnederbragt/MBV3070-H19/1_Data_Types.md

 ## Homework

-There are two tasks that you will do.
+There are two tasks that you may do.
 In both cases, you will create text document (word is fine here) containing the following:

 1. The code itself
 2. A copy of what appears in the terminal when you run it.

+Send this to me.

 ### ORF finding

 Below is part of a python script that is meant to translate a DNA string into RNA, find the open reading frame in it (only look for the start codon AUG), find the stop codon (in this case UAA) and print the string from that position until the start of the stop codon.

 In the code there are words missing.
-Fill them in and run the script.
+Fill them in.

 ```python
    	seq = "ATTATGAGATTACAGAGCTAAGAC"